chethanabhaskara/aritficial_intelligence/LAHSA_SPLA_housing_manager/README.md

 Example applicant record: 00001F020NNYY1001000 for applicant id 00001, female, 20 years old, no pets, no medical conditions, with car and driver’s license, who needs housing for Monday and Thursday.

 # Allotment constraints:
-SPLA and LAHSAalternate choosing applicants one by one.
+SPLA and LAHSA alternate choosing applicants one by one.
 They must choose an  applicant  if there is still a  qualified  oneon the list(no  passing).SPLA applicants must have a car and driver’s license, but no medical conditions.
 LAHSA shelter can only serve women over 17 years old without pets.
 Both SPLA and LAHSA have limited resources that must be used efficiently.
 Efficiency is calculated by how many of the spaces are used during the week.
 For example, a SPLA parking lot has 10 spacesand can have at most 10*7 days = 70 different applicants for the week.
 SPLA tries to maximize its efficiency rate.

 # Input:
 The file input.txt in the current directory of your program will be formatted as follows: